Chapter 5. Test Environment Supportability

 The kernel modules are from Red Hat and supported.

-- The kernel does not identify unsupported hardware.
+- The kernel does not report an unsupported hardware system message.

 5.4.
 Installed RPMs